 Facial Expression Analysis•Psychology•Game Theory

-Information Security•Computer Networking•UNIX/Linux Administration
+Information Security•Computer Networking•Electronics

 In 2018, I supervised a deep learning research team for the National Science Foundation to build a working prototype of a wearable emotion detection device for the autistic and visualy impared.